 Pros & Cons of Two Men and a Truck

 Pricing with this provider will vary from place to place.
 Your local Two Men and a Truck affiliate could advertise rates that significantly diverge from the next-closest location.
 Depending on where you’re moving to or from, it may be in your best interests to look into moving tariffs in your given state to ensure fair rates.
+You might also want to find out if Two Men and a Truck is among the trucks required to stop at weigh stations in your state.
 Many states with regulations on moving will have set maximum rates for any moving services, which must be adhered to.

 Local moves will always be priced at hourly rates, while long-distance moving costs are calculated using the total weight of your goods and the distance to be covered.
 Here, we’ve included some industry averages to reference when budgeting for your move.